Iron overload: Diet

 The human diet contains iron in two forms: heme iron and non-heme iron.
-Heme iron is usually found in red meat, whereas non-heme iron is found in plant based sources.
+Heme iron is usually found in red meat, whereas non-heme iron is found in plant-based sources.
 Heme iron is the most easily absorbed form of iron.
-In those with hemochromatosis undergoing phlebotomy for treatment; restriction of dietary iron is not required.
-However, those who do restrict dietary iron usually require less blood needing to be phlebotomized (about 0.5-1.5 liters of blood less per year).
+In those with hemochromatosis undergoing phlebotomy for treatment, restriction of dietary iron is not required.
+However, those who do restrict dietary iron usually require less phlebotomy (about 0.5–1.5 liters of blood less per year).
 Vitamin C and iron supplementation should be avoided as vitamin C accelerates intestinal absorption of iron and mobilization of body iron stores.
-Raw seafood should be avoided because of increased risk of infections from iron loving pathogens such as vibrio vulnificus.
+Raw seafood should be avoided because of increased risk of infections from iron-loving pathogens (called siderophilic) such as Vibrio vulnificus.
 Alcohol consumption should be avoided due to the risk of compounded liver damage with iron overload.

 Medication

-Medication: For those unable to tolerate routine blood draws, there are chelating agents available for use.
+Medications are used for those unable to tolerate routine blood draws, there are chelating agents available for use.
 The drug deferoxamine binds with iron in the bloodstream and enhances its elimination in urine and faeces.
 Typical treatment for chronic iron overload requires subcutaneous injection over a period of 8–12 hours daily.
 Two newer iron-chelating drugs that are licensed for use in patients receiving regular blood transfusions to treat thalassaemia (and, thus, who develop iron overload as a result) are deferasirox and deferiprone.